MorrisMA/MiniCPU-S/README.md

 General Description
 -------------------

 This project is provides a minimal CPU implementation targeted at CPLDs.
+Memory and I/O will be supported using SPI-compatible standard serial EEPROMS and FRAMs, and standard or custom serial I/O devices.

-Memory and I/O is supported using SPI-compatible serial EEPROMS, serial FRAMs, and serial I/O devices.
+In its current state, the instruction set for the MiniCPU-S has been defined and the initial release of the MiniCPU-S System Design Description has been released.

-In its current state, the instruction set for the MiniCPU-S has been defined, an initial release of the document describing the instruction set has been developed, and the serial ALU has been developed.
+The MiniCPU-S serial ALU has been coded, tested, and released.
+The MiniCPU-S Program Control Unit (PCU) is in development.

 The reference target for the MiniCPU-S are Xilinx XC95xxx CPLDs, although the RTL is not restricted to that family.
 The RTL for the serial ALU of the MiniCPU-S,